spotify/heroic/docs/content/_docs/config.md

 Features are a way to modify the behaviour of the service.
 They are implemented as flags namespaced to Heroic.

 Features can be configured either on a per-query basis, or in the configuration section `features` to apply it to all queries by default.
 They can either be enabled or disabled.
 To enable a flag, you specify its name.
-To disable it, you specify it's name prefixed with a minux sign: `-<feature>`.
+To disable it, you specify it's name prefixed with a minus sign: `-<feature>`.

 Precedence for each flag is defined as the following: